mat-383/blog/mat383/content/now.md

 ---
 # Right now, I am...

+Preparing to make big changes to this website before starting to make other cool stuff.
+I'm hoping to finish this by the end of the month.

+<br>

+<span style="opacity: 0.65">
+<p class="datewritten classicdatewritten">Date written: 07 Aug.
+2024</p>

+## And before that, I was...

 Studying like crazy (hopefully).

 I think did too much decorating on the home page.
 The animations of the page's elements all have different vibes.
 I'll come back later and rethink the aesthetic of the website when I've put more content on it.

-<br>

-<span style="opacity: 0.65">
-<p class="datewritten classicdatewritten">Date written: 05 Aug.
-2024</p>

-## And before that, I was...

-Adding a couple more features to this website before going back to study.

-Configuring Remark42 went pretty smoothly **(this time)** and prettying up the CSS with animations was fun.

 </span>